-From the moment we first sit in meditation and are given instruction in the power of proper posture, all the way to the teachings on proper atmosphere in the creation of enlightened society, the role of environment is stressed in Shambhala Buddhism.
+From the moment we first sit in meditation and are given instruction in the power of proper posture, all the way to the teachings on proper atmosphere in the creation of enlightened society, the role of environment is stressed.
 As Thrungpa Rinpoche said: “If you take the proper posture in meditation, sooner or later you may find yourself meditating.”
 Sopa Choling provides the proper posture.

 Meditation is about establishing a proper relationship to mind, and retreat emphatically initiates that relationship.
 Like an arranged marriage, you have no choice but to become familiar with (the very definition of meditation, “gom,” in Tibetan), and eventually befriend, this intimate lifelong partner.

 Over time, every corner of mind is exposed and every annoying habit is revealed.
 And every kindness, every generous and loving recess, is also brought forth.
 The good, the bad, and the ugly.
 It’s all brought up, related to, and liberated in the space of equanimity.
 Like learning to live with a spouse, you learn how to live with every facet of your mind.